-Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following evaluation criteria which are listed in descending order of importance codified at 10 CFR 605.10(d):
+Proposals will be subjected to scientific merit review (peer review) and will be evaluated against the following evaluation criteria which are listed in descending order of importance:

-- 1. Scientific and/or Technical Merit of the Project; - 2.
-Appropriateness of the Proposed Method or Approach; - 3.
-Competency of Applicant's Personnel and Adequacy of Proposed Resources; and - 4.
-Reasonableness and Appropriateness of the Proposed Budget.
+- 1. Scientific and/or technical merit of the project. - 2.
+Appropriateness of the proposed method or approach. - 3.
+Competency of the personnel and adequacy of proposed resources. - 4.
+Reasonableness and appropriateness of the proposed budget.